-Sewage Treatment Plant: See "Utility, Major."
+Sewage Treatment Plant: A plant for the primary, secondary, tertiary treatment of sewage.
+See "Utility, Major."

-Sewer, Public: A central, communal, or municipal wastewater treatment system serving more than 2 lots owned or operated by a municipality or the Loudoun County Sanitation Authority (LCSA) for the collection, treatment, and disposal of sewage.
+Sewer, Public: A central, communal, or municipal wastewater treatment system serving more than two (2)lots owned or operated by a municipality, or the Loudoun County Sanitation Authority (LCSA), or a public sewer (wastewater) utility as defined in Chapter 10.1 or 10.2 of Title 56 of the Code of Virginia,) for the collection, treatment, and disposal of sewage.